 We have little control over existing structures because they belong to the owner of the land.
-If we are authorising a new structure we will insist that the application is considered against our approach in the first instance.
+If we're authorising a new structure we'll insist that the application is considered against our approach in the first instance.

 Our approach to gates and stiles in disrepair

 Here are our guidelines:

-If you have a stile in disrepair we will ask if you are prepared to remove it and leave a gap or replace it with a gate - we'll offer you a free gate from our stock if you're willing to remove the stile
+- if you have a stile in disrepair we'll ask if you are prepared to remove it and leave a gap or replace it with a gate - we'll offer you a free gate from our stock if you're willing to remove the stile

-- if you have a gate in disrepair then we will ask if you are prepared to remove it and leave a gap.
-If not, and you can justify retaining the gate, then we will supply you with a free gate.
+- if you have a gate in disrepair then we'll ask if you are prepared to remove it and leave a gap - if not, and you can justify retaining the gate, then we'll supply you with a free gate

-If we run out of stock (and we do because this is a popular scheme) we will offer you 50% grant aid for the repair or replacement of existing gates or stiles.
+- if we run out of stock (and we do because this is a popular scheme) we'll offer you 50% grant aid for the repair or replacement of existing gates or stiles

 Read more about our enforcement.

 Replacing ladder stiles on your property

-If possible we would encourage you to remove it or replace it with a more appropriate structure.
-However, we will offer grant aid at a level of 25%.
+If possible we'd encourage you to remove it or replace it with a more appropriate structure.
+However, we'll offer grant aid at a level of 25%.